Chandler-Davidson/15MinuteProjects/README.md

 # 15MinuteProjects
 Short projects to keep the dev juices flowin'.

+The repo is split into JS and C#.
+The JS directory is a collection of challenges from [Robert Heaton](https://robertheaton.com/).
+The C# directory is a collection of various projects I found interesting.

 ## Elitist Fizz Buzz
 ### Purpose
 The fizzbuzz program that proves you're right.
 Not just technically right, but practically too!